 I mean, that never entered my mind.

 Well, yes and no. Due to their newfound fan base they started a kickstarter campaign in which to produce more “sign-along” videos.
 They claim many people were now becoming interested in sign language because of them and they wanted to start a non-profit organization.
 Oh.

 So now a storm starts a-brewin‘.
 With Deaf people taking umbrage.
 Suddenly this cute video didn’t seem so cute anymore.
 What’s the big deal?
-Well, here’s some reasons why:
+Well..

-1. When I first played the video, I didn’t get it.
-What were they doing?
+What are they doing?
 Oh, she’s signing – ok.
 What’s he doing?
-They go back and forth, oh it s song.
+They go back and forth, oh it’s song.
 Male and female back and forth.
-I guessed it was the Grease song then watched it about 6 more times, that’s it!!
-(Mind you I was once able to Google my way into finding the title of an instrumental song.
-I should put that on my resume – “special skills”)
+I guessed it was the Grease song then watched it about 6 more times.
+Yep, that’s it!

 Like a guilty pleasure, I really did like the video initially.
 It was sweet and funny.
-But now they’ve got a slew of new videos of the same signing caliber.
+But there should have been a disclaimer about the sign quality.
+Especially since one of them is a trained interpreter.
+Even captions could be used to explain the music in the background.
+Including us could’ve gone a long way.
+And now they’ve got a slew of new videos of the same signing caliber.
 It’s a runaway train.
 They are clearly making them geared toward their hearing fan base.
 I’m turned off.

 Maybe I’m naive, but if you truly love ASL, suddenly have the world’s stage and want hearing people to recognize and love ASL too, why not use the opportunity to shine a light on THE BEST signers?